-Analysis and recovery of CCHO in seawater samples with standard polysaccharides
+3.2.3 Analysis and recovery of CCHO in seawater samples with standard polysaccharides

 Recovery experiments with standard solutions of common polysaccharides were performed with and without desalination by ED.
-The neutral, water-soluble polysaccharide laminarin was recovered with 91.0±5.4%.
-The acidic polysaccharide alginic acid could be recovered with 93.2±5.3%.
+The neutral, water-soluble polysaccharide laminarin was recovered with 91.0 ± 5.4 %.
+The acidic polysaccharide alginic acid was recovered with 93.2 ± 5.3 %.
 Even though alginic acid might move within the electrical field due to its acidic molecular structure, its molecular weight does not allow passing the membrane and it does not leave the sample solution.
-Standard desalination experiments with a suspension of the water insoluble cellulose, which could represent PCCHO, resulted in much lower recoveries of 48±19%.
-The reason for this high, less reproducible loss of polysaccharides was likely caused by sedimentation within the sample chamber.
+Standard desalination experiments with a suspension of the water insoluble cellulose as a representative of PCCHO resulted in much lower recoveries of

+48 ± 19 %.
+The reason for this high, less reproducible loss of polysaccharides was likely sedimentation within the sample chamber.
 Engel and Händel (2011) described adsorption processes during the desalination with dialysis membranes and tackled this problem with sonification of the membranes.
 However, sonification could not be applied in our apparatus.
-In this study, flushing the chamber several times with a defined volume of ultra-pure water after desalination and reuniting the washing water with the desalinated sample could increase the yield of cellulose up to 85.2±6.9% under consideration of dilution factors.
-This procedure was not found to be feasible, since a dilution of a natural sample reduced the sensitivity of low concentrated sugars in seawater in the analysis by HPAEC-PAD.
-Rather, we recommend ED only for the application to filtered samples (DCCHO), while PCCHO might be better analyzed from filters after filtration.
+In this study, flushing the chamber several times with a defined volume of ultra-pure water after desalination and reuniting the washing water with the desalinated sample could increase the yield of cellulose up to 85.2 ± 6.9 % under consideration of dilution factors.
+This procedure was not found to be feasible, since a dilution of a natural sample reduces the sensitivity of low concentrated sugars in seawater in the analysis by HPAEC-PAD.
+Rather, we recommend ED only for the application to filtered samples (DCCHO), while PC-CHO might be better analyzed from filters after filtration.

-Comparison of ED and dialysis method for the determination of DCCHO in seawater samples
+3.2.4 Comparison of ED and dialysis method for the determination of DCCHO in seawater samples

-In order to evaluate the presented procedure for the analysis of DCCHO, comparison studies were performed measuring four ambient seawater samples (SWS 1-4) with the established membrane dialysis protocol after Engel and Händel (2011) and with the method presented here.
-Figure 4 shows the results of the individual monosaccharides after hydrolysis with HCl.
-The similarity of the equality line and the regression line (R2=0.89) using all sugar data indicate a good overall agreement between both methods.
+In order to evaluate the presented procedure for the analysis of DCCHO, comparison studies were performed measuring four ambient seawater samples (SWSs 1-4) with the established membrane dialysis protocol after Engel and Händel (2011) and with the method presented here.
+Figure 4 shows a comparison of the results of the individual monosaccharides after hydrolysis with HCl.
+The slope of the regression line using all sugar data together with the determination coefficient ($R^2 = 0.89$) indicates a good overall agreement between both methods.
 Major concentrated sugars, such as glucose, galactose and xylose/mannose, were determined at similar concentrations.
-Furthermore, a good agreement was observed for minor concentrated sugars, such as fucose and galactosamine.
+Furthermore, good agreement was observed for minor concentrated sugars, such as fucose and galactosamine.
 Discrepancies were found for rhamnose and arabinose, which was overestimated by the ED method, and glucosamine, which was determined at lower concentrations.
 These variations might be explained by statistical uncertainties or co-elution of unknown substances.
-In summary, the here presented method using ED has shown to be in good agreement with the established membrane dialysis method regarding the analysis of CCCHO.
-In addition, the ED offers the major advantage of analysing the full spectrum of DFCHO as well - which comprise a group of hardly investigated but potentially important marine compounds.
+In summary, the method presented here using ED has shown to be in good agreement with the established membrane dialysis method regarding the analysis of DCCHO.
+In addition, the ED offers the major advantage of analyzing the full spectrum of DFCHO as well - which comprise a group of hardly investigated but potentially important marine compounds.